tnthreat33/phase-2-project/README.md

 NavBar.js - A reusable component that contains links to navigate between pages.

 Roster.js - A component that displays the roster of players and allows for adding and removing players.

+PlayerCard.js- A component that renders all of the player cards

 Home.js - A component that serves as the home page and contains a form to add new players.